antonioscalaunina/pyANTI-FASc/README.md

     make
     cp k223d.x ../../bin

-If everything worked you are now ready to run pyANTIFASc.
+If everything worked you are now ready to have fun with pyANTIFASc ;).

 #### 2.1.2 Windows wsl

-If you use the wsl distribution on Windows to work in a virtual Ubuntu environment all the istructions to the [section 2.1.1](#211-linux-environment)
+If you use the wsl distribution on Windows to work in a virtual Ubuntu environment all the istructions to the [section 2.1.1](#211-linux-environment).
+To install the wsl distributions you might follow the instructions at this [link](https://learn.microsoft.com/en-us/windows/wsl/install).
+The easiest way is to open the Windows PowerShell and digit

+    wsl --install

+This command will enable the features necessary to run WSL and install the Ubuntu distribution of Linux.
+Once the wsl is installed all the instructions for Linux distributions are also valid

 ### 2.2 Windows through conda GUI